 There are certain activities where patient information may be used but where the information is anonymised, eliminating patient identification: Teaching, Continuing Professional Development.
 Quality Assurance/Internal audit necessary in assessing and assuring the quality of your care, Research.

-If DENTIST should cease practice or should die while still a practicing dentist, the dental team will be guided by the Dental Council’s Code of Practice relating to Professional Behaviour and Ethical Conduct in informing you, safeguarding your personal data and ensuring continuity of care where possible.
+If your dentist should cease practice or should die while still a practicing dentist, the dental team will be guided by the Dental Council’s Code of Practice relating to Professional Behaviour and Ethical Conduct in informing you, safeguarding your personal data and ensuring continuity of care where possible.

 Personal data is adequate, relevant and not excessive